fractalops/uatu/docs/security.md

 **Require Approval** (`UATU_REQUIRE_APPROVAL=true`):
 - Forces interactive approval for all bash commands
-- Even in non-interactive modes
+- Only applies to chat mode (autonomous modes don't use bash)
-- Useful for sensitive environments
+- Useful for sensitive environments where allowlist should be disabled

 ## Security by Operating Mode